sierra-hunt/A.R.I.S.T.O.T.L.E./timelog.md

 * *4 hours* References sorted out to the best of my ability.
 * *1 hour* Fixing broken visual studio.
 Finally cloned project in!

-### 15 January 2024
+### 14 January 2024
 * *8 hours* Researching how to write formally and re-writing parts of dissertation to Overleaf project.
 Still not confident in writing.
 Potential for masterclass visit?

+### 15 January 2024
+* *1 hour* Supervisor meeting

+### 17 January 2024
+* *2 hours* Added to dissertation, researched on theoretical educational frameworks.